 Dealing with overqualified candidates is tricky.
-Recruiters often think that overqualified applicants can be a threat to the business which can affect the company’s bottom line and overall employee morale.
-However, looking on the bright side, overqualified candidates can also be your greatest asset.
-For example, they are experienced professionals who can offer exceptional skills for your team so your team collaboration might improve with their presence.
+Recruiters often think that overqualified applicants can be a threat to the business as their presence may affect the overall employee morale.
+However, overqualified candidates can also be your greatest asset.
+They are often professionals who can offer exceptional skills to your team, thus helping improve the company’s bottom line.

-A study by Kerstin Alfes suggested that a good partnership can happen if you place the overqualified individuals within teams where other employees are also high performers.
-Therefore, when you already have high performers in your organisation, there is a good chance that you will create a better team by hiring the overqualified individuals.
+Overqualified candidates are often quick, skilled learners with advanced skill sets who can support your company and improve its overall performance.
+This is extremely useful if your company has to quickly fill and achieve goals right away.
+Kerstin Alfes suggested that a good partnership can happen if you place overqualified individuals within teams where other employees are also high performers.
+When you already have high performers in your company, there is a good chance that you will create a better team by hiring overqualified individuals.

 Read Also: 4-Day Work Weeks, Is It Possible in Southeast Asia?